revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 ## List

 1.What is a list in python?
-Is list and Array both are same?
-If not, how list and array are different?
+Are list and Array same?
+If not, how are they different?

 <details><summary> <b>Show Answer</b> </summary>

-> List is a part of Collections in python. it has been used to store mulitple items in a single variable.
-An empty List is created by square brackets [], we can place the elements inside that [] separated by commas.
+> List is a part of Collections in python.
+It has been used to store mulitple items in a single variable.
+An empty List is created by square brackets [], and we can place the elements inside that [] separated by commas.
 No, list and array both are not same in python.
-Although, list and array both are used to store elements in it, but still some differences are there:
+Although, both list and array are used to store elements, it has some differences:

-- i) List can consist of elements of different types, for eg. [1, 2, "a", 4.5], whereas Array can store elements of same type only.
+- i) List consists of elements of different types, for eg. [1, 2, "a", 4.5], whereas Array can store elements of same type.
-- ii) List is a built-in data type in python so anyone can directly use it, whereas for using Array we have to import the array module.
+- ii) List is a built-in data type in python so anyone can directly use it, whereas for using Array, we have to import the array module.
 - iii) List are preferred for shorter sequence of data items, on the other hand arrays are preferred for data items of longer sequence.
-- iv) We can print List without any loop, but for printing elements of an array a loop is required.
+- iv) We can print List without any loop, but for printing elements of an array, a loop is required.
 </details>

 ---
-2.What are the methods frequently used when dealing with list in python?
+2.What are the methods you frequently use when dealing with lists in python?

 <details><summary> <b>Show Answer</b> </summary>

 > [For this type of question, only tell the methods that you have used while working with List because the interviewer might ask the next question based on your response.]

 - List provides different kinds of built-in methods that anyone can use for list manipulations.
-Some of these methods are mentioned below:
+Some of the methods are mentioned below:

 i) append() : it is used to add element to the end of a list.